Edited: May 1, 2023

 After you tie up your fabric, decide if you want to use the wet or dry tie-dye method.
 The wet method allows the colors to bleed together with a smoother transition between colors (shown on Cotton Poplin in the left photo).
 To do this, dampen your fabric with water from a spray bottle.
 Adding a little water helped the colors spread for the slightly thicker Poplin.

-If you keep your fabric dry before dying, your colors will stay more separated and have a bolder contrast.
+If you keep your fabric dry before dyeing, your colors will stay more separated and have a bolder contrast.
 We found that the dry method worked well for Cotton Lawn (right photo).

 Finished tie dyed fabric, green and blue with printed fish

-Cotton Poplin dyed using the wet crumple technique
+Cotton Poplin tie dyed using the wet crumple technique.
+Featured design: Monochrome Fish by kseniasukhova

 Finished tie dye fabric, pink and orange on printed swirls